iLib-js/flutter_ilib/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist

-The following lists affect Pub Points on pub.dev.
+The following lists affects Pub Points on pub.dev when the package is published.
 * [ ] Passed the all tests.
 * [ ] Verified that the example app works.
 * [ ] Executed the `dart format` command.